Skip to main content

 You can split an unlimited number of terminals.
 However, we recommend using up to 16 terminals for organized work environments.

-Maximize Terminals
+Maximize Split Terminals

 1. Go to the Virtual Machines icon in the top left taskbar.